ktorio/ktor-documentation/topics/server-oidc-resource-server.md

 }
 ```

-Return `null` when there is no token.
+Return `null` when no token is available.
 The request then fails as unauthenticated.

 ## Publish protected resource metadata {id="protected-resource"}

 [RFC 9728](https://www.rfc-editor.org/rfc/rfc9728) lets a client discover which authorization servers your API trusts,
 instead of being configured with them ahead of time.
-This matters for machine-to-machine clients and for MCP servers.
+This can be useful for machine-to-machine clients and MCP servers.

+Configure protected resource metadata when installing the plugin:

 ```kotlin
 val oidc = install(Oidc) {